verdie-g/StoredProcedureEFCore/README.md

 - Underscores in result set column names ("column_name" is mapped to ColumnName property)
 - Int (db) to enumeration (result model) mapping

-## Entity Framework Core supports stored procedure since 2.1

-This library will soon be obsolete, but it has few advantages compared to *FromSql*:
-- Extra property in the model won't throw an exception.
-The property keeps its default value
-- The interface is easier to use (I think).
-Output parameters and return values seem difficult to use with EFCore
-- It is 30% faster

 ## Example

 ```csharp